EmberD323/wheres-wally-frontend/README.md

 - **Framework**: React, using Vite.
 - **Styling**: CSS
 - **Prisma**: As the ORM for interacting with the PostgreSQL database.
-- **PostgreSQL**:The database storing player scores and iamge data.
+- **PostgreSQL**:The database storing player scores and image data.